SpencerNold/Granite-Bay-Ace-Website/README.md

 <br><br>

 Running a certain automated test:

 1. Open a terminal window in your respective IDE.
 <img src="Readme_assets/Testing1.png" width = 944 height = 125 alt="home">
 <br><br>
 2. Run ‘./gradlew  test <Test Name>’ in the terminal.
 <img src="Readme_assets/Testing3.png" width = 1058 height = 521 alt="home">
 <br>
+3. To look at the different integration and unit tests please navigate to src/test/routes or src/test/unit.

 ## Deployment
 Since the client intends to self-host, the final production deployment of the website is handled by the client’s IT team.
 Once deployed by the IT team, the website should be accessible through a live public URL with interactive pages for customers along with functioning admin operations.